nexmo-se/voice-enabling-text-bot-sample-app-vapi-asr/README.md

 node voice-on-text-bot-app-generic.js
 ```

-of course, you would need to add your own code in this client application to interact with your actual text-only bot.
+of course, you would need to add your own code in this client application to interact with your actual text-only chatbot.